mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

 This comes as 2 files, Sun-ExtA and Sun-ExtB (both about 20MB in size) containing the characters from BMP and SIP respectively.

-mPDF allows you to treat these as one font by defining the second file as an SIP-extension of the first in the config_fonts.php configuration file.
+mPDF allows you to treat these as one font by defining the second file as an SIP-extension of the first.

-This is an example of the entry in the `fontdata` configuration variable:
+This is an example of the entry in the `fontdata` configuration key:

 {% highlight php %}
 <?php